 Looking for a quick centerpiece for Thanksgiving?
 An Autumn European Dish Garden is quick & easy to make!

-European Dish Garden – doesn’t that sound fancy?
-What makes a dish garden European?
-The secret behind a European Dish Garden is in the way it is put together and what types of plants are used.
+European Dish Garden – doesn’t that sound elegant?
+Are you curious to find out what makes a dish garden “European”?
+The secret behind a European Dish Garden is simply in the way it is put together and what types of plants are used.

 How to Create An Autumn European Dish Garden

 Actually, one of the “baskets” is the front cage off of an old fan!
-I found this treasure at one of my favorite shops in Illinois when I was “home” working on the downsizing project.
+I found this treasure at one of my favorite shops in Illinois when I was “home” working on the downsizing project a few years ago.

 Fall & poinsettias aren’t words that you would normally find in the same sentence!
 In fact, when I had the flower shop and I suggested to my assistant that we use the Cinnamon Star poinsettias in Thanksgiving dish gardens, I was immediately shot down!